Gambrills Preventative Care

 Regular visits to your dentist can improve the chances that any suspicious changes in your oral health will be caught early.
 The most effective way to diagnose oral cancer in its earliest stages is for the dentist to perform a quick and efficient screening during a patient’s regular visit.

 Cancerous regions can be found throughout the oral cavity.
 This includes your lips, cheek lining, gums, tongue, floor of the mouth connecting the tongue, and the hard palate at the roof of your mouth.
 The pharynx starts at the soft part of the roof of your mouth and continues back into your throat.
 During your dental visit, Dr. Auslander will talk to you about your health history and examine these areas for signs of mouth and/or throat cancer.

 In addition, Dr. Auslander advises you to contact him if you see symptoms related to oral cancer.
 Patients should look for the following:

 - Sore or irritation that doesn’t go away

 - Change in the way your teeth fit together upon closing your mouth

 - Difficulty chewing, swallowing, speaking or moving your tongue or jaw

 According to the American Dental Association, almost 42,000 Americans will be diagnosed with oral and throat cancers this year.
-Diagnosis can result in death, equating to one death every hour.
 Tobacco use, excessive alcohol consumption and exposure to HPV are all factors increasing risk.
-In fact, the risk is 15 times greater for those who partake in both drinking and smoking.
-Luckily, early diagnosis can double a patient’s chances of survival from 40 percent to 80-90 percent.
-Make sure to visit our Gambrills office to partake in your regular oral cancer screenings.
+In fact, the risk is 15 times greater for those who drink alcohol and smoke.
+Early diagnosis can double a patient’s chances of survival from 40% to 80-90%.
+Make sure to visit our office to partake in your regular oral cancer screenings.